-This is a cold day It reminds us that winter is here
+This is a cold day.
+It reminds us that winter is here

-Quite a good many people have colds Protracted meetings did not begin Monday night on account of the minister being sick, but will begin this evening ducted by Rev. W. L. Clapp after which if his health permits.
+Quite a good many people have colds Protracted meetings did not begin Monday night on account of the minister if his health permits.

-The Christmas entertainment at Franklin was a success It was the first ever hold here borhood this week Mr Will Stout is visiting his sister Mrs II W Simmons
+The Christmas entertainment at Franklin was a success.
+It was the first ever hold here